Offered by the Department of Psychiatry at Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.

 Michelle Friedman-Yakoobian, PhD

-Michelle Friedman-Yakoobian, PhD is Instructor of Psychology in the Department of Psychiatry, Harvard Medical School and Beth Israel Deaconess Medical Center.
-She is the Clinical Director of the Center for Early Detection, Assessment and Response to Risk.
+Michelle Friedman-Yakoobian, PhD is an Assistant Professor of Psychology in the Department of Psychiatry, Harvard Medical School and Beth Israel Deaconess Medical Center.
+She is the Co-Founder and Director of Research and Development at the Center for Early Detection, Assessment and Response to Risk.
 Dr. Yakoobian has trained scores of graduate students, psychiatry residents, and mental health professionals in CBT.
-She speaks regionally, nationally, and internationally on CBT, Acceptance, and Commitment Therapy (ACT) and cognitive remediation.
+She speaks regionally, nationally, and internationally on CBT, Acceptance and Commitment Therapy (ACT) and cognitive remediation.
 She is co-author of the Cognitive Behavioral Therapy (CBT) and Guide for Case Managers.

 Matcheri S. Keshavan, MD